HolyBlackCat/cpp-tutorials/language/02_basic/01_your_first_program.md

 }
 ```

-This should print `Hello, world!` when ran, if you've done everything correctly.
+If you've done everything correctly, this should print `Hello, world!` when run.

-If you're typing it manually instead of copy-pasting, use the <kbd>Tab</kbd> key to add the spaces before `std::cout` instead of hitting <kbd>Space</kbd> multiple times, this saves time.
+If you're typing it manually instead of copy-pasting, use the <kbd>Tab</kbd> key to add the spaces before `std::cout` instead of hitting <kbd>Space</kbd> multiple times.
+It's faster and also has other formatting benefits.

+### Strings

+`"Hello, world!"` is a string - a sequence of characters - which we use to represent text.
+Strings begin and end with `"`.

 ### Statements

-The main part of the program is between those `{` and `}`.
-It contains zero or more **statements** that are executed in order, starting from the first one.
+The main part of the program is between those `{` and `}` (called "curly brackets") which delimit a block.
+Blocks contain **statements** that are executed in order, top to bottom.

-`std::cout << "Hello, world!\n";` is a statement, that prints `Hello, world!` when executed.
+`std::cout << "Hello, world!\n";` is a statement that prints `Hello, world!` when executed.

 Let's try multiple statements:
 ```cpp